-99. Introduction to Research
+99. Introduction to Research (1-3) STAFF

-Prerequisite: Consent of instructor.
 May be repeated for credit to a maximum of 6 units.
 Students are limited to 5 units per quarter and 30 units total in all 98/99/198/199/199AA-ZZ courses combined.
 Directed study to be arranged with individual faculty members.
 Course offers exceptional students an opportunity to participate in a research group.

-101. Ethics in Engineering (3) STAFF
+101. Ethics in Engineering

 Prerequisite: senior standing in engineering.

 The nature of moral value, normative judgment, and moral reasoning.
 Theories of moral value.
 The engineer's role in society.
 Ethics in professional practice.
 Safety, risk, responsibility.
 Morality and career choice.
 Code of ethics.
 Case studies will facilitate the comprehension of the concepts introduced.
 (W.S.M)